SherG/sherrieg/content/blog/desantis-state-guard/index.md

 And I hope this short recollection provides a bit of context for the curious onlooker concerned about the hysteria over the reconsitution of the Florida state guard.

 Americans are known for their generosity -- including in public service.
-Serving in the state guard is one of many ways you can contribute to your community.<br/>
+Serving in the state guard is one of many ways you can work with your neighbors to improve your community.<br/>

 ### Related